Skoda's improved third generation Octavia will be at its most popular in the UK in 1.6-litre TDI diesel form. Jonathan

 Cost of Ownership

 The upfront costs of the Octavia are certainly attractive when you weigh up what you're getting in the package but what about running the car?
 Skoda's engineers have achieved significant improvements in fuel consumption and emission figures thanks to advanced petrol and diesel engines, a low drag coefficient and reduced vehicle weight.
-Best of the bunch is the eco-minded Greenline version of the 1.6-litre TDI diesel, able to return nearly 90mpg on the combined cycle and put out a hybrid-like 85g/km of CO2, making this the cleanest and most fuel-efficient Octavia ever.
-Even in standard form, the 1.6-litre TDI engine delivers around 75mpg and under 100g/km thanks to a Start/stop system that cuts then engine when you don't need it, stuck in traffic or waiting at the lights.
-Opt for the pokier 150PS 2.0-litre TDI diesel and you can expect 68.9mpg and 106g/km of CO2.
+The 1.6-litre TDI engine delivers 68.9mpg on the combined cycle and 106g/km thanks to a Start/stop system that cuts then engine when you don't need it, stuck in traffic or waiting at the lights.
+Opt for the pokier 150PS 2.0-litre TDI diesel and you can expect 65.7mpg and 113g/km of CO2.
 What else?
 Well, there's the usual three year / 60,000 mile warranty.
 And there's the choice between fixed or flexible servicing regimes, depending on whether your annual mileage is short or long.